facephi/sdk-mobile-documentation/ios_versioned_docs/version-1.5.X/Video_Call_Component.md

 #### IMPORTANT
-The values are assigned by default. **ONLY** must be configured in case of using an external platform to the one provided by Facephi, within the licence.
+The values are assigned by default. **ONLY** must be configured in case of using an external platform to the one provided by Facephi, within the license.

 ## 7. Receipt of the result